 The execution environment contains certain information that is provided by the operating system and is available to executing application programs.
 Generally speaking, this includes system-wide environment information and per-process information that is meaningful and accessible only to the single process to which it applies.
-This environment information and the utilities used to retrieve it are specified in detail in the System V Interface Definition, Fourth Edition.
+This environment information and the utilities used to retrieve it are specified in detail in the X/Open CAE Specification, Issue 4.2 and the System V Inter-face Definition, Fourth Edition (see the Conformance Rule in chapter 1).